yesoreyeram/grafana-utils/README.md

 Simple HTTP API backend server for Grafana based on Deno.
 Supported by [Grafana Simple JSON Datasource](https://grafana.com/grafana/plugins/grafana-simple-json-datasource).
 This will be useful for prototyping dashboards, demo dashboards and while building plugins.

+## How to use

-For demo purposes, this backend server is hosted in vercel.
-Latest version is hosted in the following URL.
+The backend server is hosted in the following url

 <p align="center">
     <h2 align="center">